 - May be too high in phosphorus for cats with kidney disease

-Overall, this kibble recipe is a fish-based source of nutrition with high protein and fat content and moderate carbohydrate content.
+Overall, this fresh recipe offers a turkey-based source of nutrition with high protein and high fat content but very low carbohydrate content.

 Dry Matter Basis